Blog

 A realistic monthly budget for an international student in Germany in 2026 is EUR 950-1,200.
 Here is exactly where it goes:

 Cities vary significantly.
 Munich and Frankfurt average EUR 1,100-1,400/month; Leipzig, Dresden, and Chemnitz average EUR 750-950/month.
-Use our cost calculator to estimate your personal budget.
+Use our cost calculator and cost of living guide to estimate your personal budget.

 Open a German bank account within your first week.
 You need one for rent, insurance, and receiving your blocked account withdrawals.